jeffepn/real-estate-laravel/README.md

 #### Property

-The package is under development and will be added new features over time.
-At the moment the package has all the management of a property.
+The package is under development and new features will be added over time.
+Currently, the package has complete property management functionality.

 #### Routes to views

-Use the `Menu::class` class to get all the view routes to get started, when used your template.
+Use the `Menu::class` class to get all the view routes to get started when using your template.

 ```php
 use Jeffpereira\RealEstate\Utilities\Helpers\RouteHelper;